Elmer Lach: Career

 In the 1947–48 season, Lach became the first recipient of the Art Ross Trophy, after leading the league in points, with 61.
 The Punch line era ended when Blake retired due to injury at the end of the season.
 At the end of the 1948–49 season, Lach announced his retirement while recovering from a fractured jaw, but returned for the following season.
 Lach led the league in assists for the last time in the 1951–52 season, with 50.

 In the 1952–53 season, Lach won his third and final Stanley Cup in a memorable finish.
-In the 1953 Stanley Cup Finals against the Boston Bruins, Lach scored the cup-winning goal at 1:22 of overtime in the fifth game of the series.
+In the 1953 Stanley Cup Final against the Boston Bruins, Lach scored the cup-winning goal at 1:22 of overtime in the fifth game of the series.
 In the on-ice celebration immediately after the goal, Maurice Richard accidentally broke Lach's nose with his stick.
 In 1953–54, Lach was again held back by injuries and his place was taken by another great, Jean Béliveau, whom he tutored in faceoffs.
-When the playoffs began, Lach was no longer a full-time player, but he was inserted into the lineup in the 1954 Stanley Cup Finals when Montreal fell behind in the series.
+When the playoffs began, Lach was no longer a full-time player, but he was inserted into the lineup in the 1954 Stanley Cup Final when Montreal fell behind in the series.
 Montreal extended the series to seven games but ultimately lost.

 Lach received numerous injuries during his career.
 His nose was broken seven times; his jaw (later permanently wired) was broken three times, officially only twice as he did not tell Irvin of one fracture because he did not want to come out of a game; a fractured skull that at first was treated as a "slight concussion".
 In one incident Lach suffered two severed veins in his foot from the slash of a skate blade.
 He played on until a teammate saw the blood.
 According to Ted Reeve, curator of the Hockey Hall of Fame in the 1950s, any pictorial record of the 1940s NHL would have to include prints of Lach's X-rays.
 Lach was injured so many times that he was offered $17,000 (enough for a house at the time) by his health insurance company to retire from hockey.

 Lach was known for his skills at passing and speed in skating.
 Beliveau spoke glowingly of Lach's passing ability in his biography.
 He was also known for his competitiveness and willingness to fight in the corners to get the puck.
 According to writer Trent Frayne, "To some, [Elmer Lach] is hockey’s greatest competitor; to others, ‘the nastiest so-and-so in the league‘, in a 1950 article in the Saturday Evening Post.